The pros and cons of having cats and dogs

-Cats are also great communicators as they can use different pitches in their meows to get their message across, this can be “I’m hungry” or “hey look at me!”.
+Cats are also great communicators as they can use different pitches in their meows to get their message across.
+This can be “I’m hungry” or “Hey, look at me!”.
 A cat will use different tones for each feeling to speak with their owner.

 Cats are also more independent than dogs and don’t require as much attention, such as the need to be taken out for daily walks.
-It also can be relaxing for both cat and owner to pet a cat.

 Below are some pros and cons of keeping a cat:

 - Easily house trained with a litter box.